Leslie Jordan, versatile Emmy-winning actor, dies at 67 - KESQ

 —-

-Mark Kennedy and Alicia Rancilio in New York contributed to this report.
+Kennedy reported from New York.
+Alicia Rancilio in New York also contributed to this report.